HeringtonPress/HeringtonPress.github.io/systems/olc/olc-talents.md

 ---
 # Talents
 Though grouped by theme, players are free to mix and match talents.
 Players and GMs are encouraged to invent new talents and reskin existing ones.
+## Classes
-### Terminology
+### Fighter
-**L**: A number equal to the PC’s level.
-**HL**: A number equal to half the PC’s level, rounded up.
-**R**: range expressed in zones.
-**R0**: the zone occupied by the PC.
-**Rx**: the zone occupied by the PC out to the number of zones indicated.
-Ex.
-R3 = 3 zones.
+##### Cut Through
+When you kill a creature with a Forward Scissor< Action you may gamble a Brawn Die to move that same hand to another target in Forward.
+#### Rogue
+#### Wizard
+#### Cleric
+## Kin
 Kin Talents can only be taken by PCs of the appropriate Kin.
-Not all  have , but no elf will ever  one.
+Not all dwarrow have , but no elf will ever have it.
+### Foulkn
+### Half-foot
+##### All Five
+You have exceptional senses, as competent with 4 as most with 5.
+On any Saves pertaining to perception you always add a d4 to the Roll unless you are missing 1 of your senses in which case you make a normal roll.
+In combat if an Action attempts to inflict a Condition based on your senses you are immune unless it targets 2 or more of your senses.
+##### Magic Sickness
+Due to your short life span you kin never adapted to reserving mana within.
+You lose Gambled Magic Dice on the 3 highest results (excluding d4s).
+### Elf
+##### Magic Resilience
+Due to your long lived nature and ancestral history of mana exposure you are more resilient to spells and curses.
+The duration of negative magic effects are halved for you.
+##### Slow to Bond

-### Berzerker
+### Dwarrow
-**Cleave**.
-When you reduce a creature to 0hp with a melee attack, make another attack with the same weapon against a target within range.

-**Danger Sense**.
-You have +4 on saves when determining initiative and a +2 on saves to avoid damage from traps.

-**Die Hard**.

-**Favor of the Gods**.
-When Rolling to determine GRIT reroll any 1s or 2s.
-In addition increase you HP by +2 per level if you are not wearing any armour.

-**RAGE!**
-You can enter a rage at the start of your turn, or in response to taking damage.
-While in a rage, all your melee attacks inflict +1 damage and you are immune to pain, mind control, and fear.

-While raging, you cannot do anything defensive, curative, or tactical with your allies.
-All you can do is attempt to kill things.
-Spellcasting is not impossible, but all your spells must be damaging spells.
-While raging, you cannot stop fighting until you kill, subdue, or drive off all enemies.
-You can will yourself to stop raging with Brain Save at the start of your turn as a free action.
-If one of your allies has injured you this fight, they count as an enemy.

-**Rush**.
-Gamble a Brawn die to take a free move action on or off your turn.

-**Savage Strike**.